-The Pharmacy Technician Program is a Level II (Complex Skills Certificate) program.
-This one-year certificate program is designed to prepare professional multi-skilled individuals for employment as an entry-level pharmacy technician in hospital, retail, community or other institutional pharmacies.
+A Level II (Complex Skills Certificate) program designed to prepare professional multi-skilled individuals for employment as an entry-level pharmacy technician in hospital, retail, community or other institutional pharmacies.
 Clinical duties are emphasized in the classroom and laboratory with directed practical experience in selected hospital, out patient, home infusion, long-term care and compounding pharmacies.

 Pharmacy technicians are skilled health specialists who, under the direction and supervision of a pharmacist, assist in the varied activities of a pharmacy department.
 The pharmacy technician may be responsible for: A. Preparing and dispensing medications in accordance with standard procedures and laws under the supervision of a registered pharmacist.
 B. Transcribing and processing physician orders.
 C. Preparing intravenous admixtures, including chemotherapy medications.
 D. Maintaining patient profiles and medication records electronically.
 E. Preparing bulk formulations and compounding.
 F. Maintaining inventories of pharmaceutical supplies.
 G. Communicating effectively with patients and members of the health care team.

 Students in the program will have the opportunity to practice their skills using pharmacy specific equipment and supplies.
 This program begins only once per year in the fall semester.
 Externships may be taken in the spring, summer, or fall semester.
 The externship rotations are arranged and supervised by the program’s technical coordinator.
 The program is affiliated with sixteen hospital pharmacies, twelve or more out patient (retail and community) pharmacies, and several home infusion and long term care pharmacies.